fenago/react-graphql-course/md/lab_4.md

 ```

 You will see how these packages work together in this section.
 The great
 thing about this approach is that you can customize almost all parts of
 Apollo Client, according to your requirements.

-**ProTip**

-An alternative approach is to use the [apollo-boost] package.
-By
-installing [apollo-boost], you install all of the preceding
-packages at once.
-If you use this package, however, you can\'t customize
-your Apollo stack.
-It is more work to do it manually, but the benefits
-are worth it.

 To get started with the manual setup of the Apollo Client, create a new